DAVID JAYAKAR M.D.

 Quality Score: 81.69

 The Quality category assesses providers performance on clinical practices and patient outcomes under the traditional MIPS program.
 The quality measures help identify the quality of healthcare processes, outcomes, and patient experiences.
-The Quality measure category compromises 40% providers final MPIS scores.
+The Quality measure category comprises 40% of a provider's final MIPS score.

 There are six collection types for MIPS quality measures: Electronic Clinical Quality Measures (eCQMs), MIPS Clinical Quality Measures (CQMs), Qualified Clinical Data Registry (QCDR) Measures, Medicare Part B claims measures, CMS Web Interface measures and The Consumer Assessment of Healthcare Providers and Systems (CAHPS) for MIPS Survey.